hannylicious/django-unmanaged-assistant/README.md

 ## Limitations

 - This app is intended for use with unmanaged models in a local environment only.
 It will not affect managed models in your project in any way.
-- This app should never be used/ran in a staging/production environment as we assume any databases/schemas/tables already exist in those environments.
+- This app should NEVER be used/ran in a staging/production environment as we assume any databases/schemas/tables already exist in those environments.
 - While the app attempts to create appropriate database schema, complex model relationships or custom field types may require manual intervention.
 - The app provides warnings about potential type mismatches, but it does not automatically alter existing column types.
 Such changes should